Robust Failure Diagnosis of Microservice System through Multimodal Data: Evaluation

 \textbf{The number of layers in GNN.} As the layer number of GNN varies from 1 to 5, the performance of \method in three tasks shows a decreasing trend.
 The model performs best when the layer number is lower than 3.
 We do not recommend setting the layer number too large since training deep GNN requires extra training samples, which is hard to meet in real-world microservice systems.

 \textbf{Time window.} The length of the time window has little impact on performance because the moments when failures occur are sparse, and the anomaly events reported in a time window are only relevant to the current failure.
-With sufficient exception information and accurate anomaly detection, the performance of \method is stable.
+With accurate anomaly detection, the performance of \method is stable.